Sirui-Xu/Arena/README.md

 ### BomberMan

 In this game, the agent needs to avoid the target, but needs to place bomb to destroy all objects.

+**With or without maze**

+If there was a wall in the map, the agent could not pass through the wall, but some walls could be destroyed by shooting or placing bombs.

+For example, The game WaterWorld with maze is called WaterWorldMaze.

 **Complexity Analysis**